True Blue Software

 Snapshots

-A snapshot stores a malleable parts-list or state of the files, folders and attributes that represent a particular instance of your project.
-As changes are applied (through check in or other attribute changing operations), the snapshot also changes.
 Whenever a snapshot state becomes something with meaning that you want to preserve, you simply create a copy of the snapshot (an instantaneous operation).
-You can then freeze that copy by setting the freeze flag on the snapshot and/or use the access control mechanisms of SnapshotCM to prevent further changes to the snapshot.
+You can then freeze that copy by setting the freeze flag on the snapshot and/or use the access control mechanisms of SnapshotCM to prevent further changes.

 In order to adequately support versioning complete project states, SnapshotCM stores the following types of attributes for each file or folder in a snapshot: